infiniteflight/infiniteflight-docs/legal/privacy.md

 At any time while your account is active, your information may be shared with:

- - Our employees (either within Infinite Flight LLC, a parent or subsidiary company) and contractors who may require access to perform their jobs.
+ - Our employees (either within Infinite Flight Corporation, a parent or subsidiary company) and contractors who may require access to perform their jobs.

  - Business partners we use to provide our services, including software-as-a-service providers.